 - Attachment 1 -- Summary of a Revised Safety Impact Analysis for the Lead Shielded Container Assembly (11 p, 135K)

-Section 9 of the 1992 WIPP Land Withdrawal Act (LWA) specifies that every two years DOE must demonstrate that the WIPP facility complies with applicable Federal laws pertaining to public health and safety of the environment, including the regulations and permit requirements under such laws.
+Section 9 of the 1992 WIPP Land Withdrawal Act (LWA) specifies that every two years the DOE must demonstrate that the WIPP facility complies with applicable Federal laws pertaining to public health and safety of the environment, including the regulations and permit requirements under such laws.
 This report is submitted to the EPA as the Biennial Environmental Compliance Report (BECR).
 Under the WIPP LWA, EPA is mandated to review the information and determine compliance or non-compliance during the reporting period.

-After thorough review, EPA has concluded that, for the reporting period of April 1, 2008, through March 31, 2010, the WIPP has remained in compliance with applicable environmental Federal laws and regulations.
+After thorough review, the EPA has concluded that, for the reporting period of April 1, 2008, through March 31, 2010, the WIPP has remained in compliance with applicable environmental Federal laws and regulations.
 The report itself, as well as the letter confirming compliance and accompanying Federal Register notice, are available below in Adobe .pdf format:

 - Biennial Environmental Compliance Report (2008-2010) (479 p, 1,125K)

 - Letter of compliance from EPA Administrator Jackson to DOE Secretary Chu (5/25/11)

 - Federal Register notice announcing compliance (6/1/11)